 - "Hey Siri" function to answer questions/commands

-With so many perks and features, the Apple HomePod does sound quite impressive and a lot of Apple fans may jump on board.
+With so many perks and features, the Apple HomePod is quite impressive and a lot of Apple fans have jumped on board.

 Unfortunately most consumers aren't fans of the will likely stay away from its $299 price tag when there are numerous, inexpensive smart speakers available.